marionwalton/media-and-society/definitions.md

 title: 15.
 Definitions
 ---

-Use this page to keep track of the new concepts you are learning in *Media & Society*.
+Use this page to keep track of the new concepts you are learning in _Media & Society_.

 ## Definitions

 You should generally avoid using regular dictionaries to find the meaning of *academic keywords*.
 Academic keywords have specialised meanings based in a particular area of study, and so their definition may be quite different to how the word is used in everyday language.
-*Your readings have been carefully chosen to provide all the important definitions and explanations that you'll need in this course*.
+_Your readings have been carefully chosen to provide important definitions and explanations that you'll need in this course_.
-Where the definitions aren't included in your readings, you should find them below.
+In cases where there the definitions aren't included in your readings, you should find them below.

 - TOC
 {:toc}